Download a form and apply offline

 The regulations only cover hedgerows that are:

-- in or adjacent to common land, village greens, a Site of Special Scientific Interest, a Local Nature Reserve or land used for agriculture, forestry or breeding or keeping of horses, ponies or donkeys
+in or next to common land, village greens, a Site of Special Scientific Interest, a Local Nature Reserve or land used for agriculture, forestry or breeding or keeping of horses, ponies or donkeys

 Trees within a hedgerow are considered to be a part of the hedge and are therefore subject to the restrictions of these regulations.

-Individual trees and groups of trees may also be protected by a tree preservation order or by being within a conservation area.
-You can find out more about tree preservation orders and check the status of a tree on our tree preservation order pages.
+Individual trees and groups of trees may also be protected.
+Find out more about tree preservation orders and check the status of a tree on our protected trees page.

 If you wish to remove all or part of a hedgerow you need to make an application.